 - In September 2022 new Bus Stop, Public Transport Design Guidance was published by Waka Kotahi NZ Transport Agency.
 Appropriate layout of bus stops is essential to supporting the safe, efficient, and accessible operation of bus services.
 The key component of a successful bus stop is that the bus can reliably and consistently align close and parallel to the kerb and stop where passengers expect it to stop relative to the bus stop sign, shelter, footpath indicators, or road markings.
-A failure to align the bus with the kerb properly is often for one of two reasons: - the bus driver deliberately stops far away from the kerb to make it easier to pull out of the bus stop or - the kerb or bus stop layout forces the driver to pull in or out of the bus stop at too sharp an angle - Either reason can have serious implications for the bus service being accessible and safe. - 12 Kerbside bus stops are the most common bus stop layout for most urban and suburban streets in New Zealand.
+A failure to align the bus with the kerb properly is often for one of two reasons: - the bus driver deliberately stops far away from the kerb to make it easier to pull out of the bus stop or - the kerb or bus stop layout forces the driver to pull in or out of the bus stop at too sharp an angle. - Either reason can have serious implications for the bus service being accessible and safe. - 18 Kerbside bus stops are the most common bus stop layout for most urban and suburban streets in New Zealand.
 Lead-in and lead-out space is required where the bus needs to pull out of and back into the kerbside traffic lane because of an obstruction, usually on-street parking.
-When on-street parking is too close to a kerbside bus stop, the bus may have trouble entering and exiting the stop and aligning close and parallel to the kerb. - The recommended dimensions, in the guidance, for a kerbside bus stop for a standard 13.5m bus with mounted bike rack and parking on either side is identified as having a 15m entry taper, a 15m long bus box, and a 9m exit taper.
+When on-street parking is too close to a kerbside bus stop, the bus may have trouble entering and exiting the stop and aligning close and parallel to the kerb. - 19 The recommended dimensions, in the guidance, for a kerbside bus stop for a standard 13.5m bus with mounted bike rack and parking on either side is identified as having a 15m entry taper, a 15m long bus box, and a 9m exit taper.
 The entry and exit tapers being no parking areas marked with broken yellow lines. - The bus stop dimensions proposed by GWRC differ slightly to this, having a shorter 9m entry taper.
-This is due to the WK guidance only recently having been released when there was
+This is due to the WK guidance only recently having been released when there was previously no national guidance, and each local authority or regional authority used its own local rules.
+Updating to the longer entry taper at this point in the process would result in the loss of another car park and differ from what had been consulted on with residents. - 21 For the changes to Bus Stop 1310 Raumati Beach Shops (near 24) consultation involved all of the immediate neighbours as well as the Community Board and occupiers of the School precinct who were potentially affected.
+The simplest and cheapest option was rejected due to the loss of parking and that it didn't meet GWRC's goal of achieving a double length bus stop.
+The final proposal repositions several car parks, removes the safety concerns, and provides a safer and larger bus terminal area for GWRC, its service provider (Uzabus) and the community.

-- previously no national guidance, and each local authority or regional authority used its own local rules.
-Updating to the longer entry taper at this point in the process would result in the loss of another car park and differ from what had been consulted on with residents. - 15 The ten Paraparaumu sites are listed below in Table 1 and site plans are contained in Appendix 1.
+The 17 Raumati sites are listed below in Table 1 and site plans are contained in Appendix 1.

-Table 1: Table of sites to be upgraded.
+Table 1: Table of bus stops to be upgraded under Recommendation A